Skip to main content

 You will not be able to run counterparty-server until addrindexrs has caught up (and its RPC server is running), which in turn requires bitcoind have caught up as well.
 The command to start the Counterparty server process is simply counterparty-server start.
 However, simply running this command requires a long time to catch up with the network, and Counterparty must have parsed all published blocks before being operational.

-There are two ways to speed up the process of catching up with the network:
+There is a way to speed up the process of catching up with the network:

 counterparty-server bootstrap